emilyrhager/QTL_comparison_simulations/README.md

 **For step 2**, the required inputs are:
 -- the cross object for experiment 2 (must have genotype probabilities already calculated, via qtl::calc.genoprob or some other method)
--- the name of the phenotype in experiment 2 (i.e. name of the column in cross_object$pheno)
+-- the name of the phenotype in experiment 2 (i.e., name of the column in cross_object$pheno)
 -- the folder to save output (should be the output folder used in step 1)

 The default options for the most part draw the parameters for the simulations to match the output from step 1.
 One exception is that to identify the correct input file, the default for step 2 is to assume the per-genotype variance was constant; this parameter must be changed for simulations where total variance was held constant instead.
 Similarly, the dominance ratio can be set if needed to distinguish among different runs of step_1 when choosing the input file.

-The default setting assumes the effect size in experiment 2 is equal to that in experiment 1; to perform a sensitivity analysis to see how the results vary if this assumption is relaxed, \--effect_ratio can be set to any value (e.g. setting effect_ratio to 0.5 will perform the simulations with the effect of the locus in experiment 2 equal to half that from experiment 1).
+The default setting assumes the effect size in experiment 2 is equal to that in experiment 1; to perform a sensitivity analysis to see how the results vary if this assumption is relaxed, \--effect_ratio can be set to any value (e.g., setting effect_ratio to 0.5 will perform the simulations with the effect of the locus in experiment 2 equal to half that from experiment 1).

 Additional options can be specified; use Rscript <filename.R> --help to see the documentation for these.

 ### Outputs

 Each step outputs two csv files.
-The first (suffix _all_sims.csv) contains the results from each individual simulation run (e.g. the peak marker and LOD scores); to save space, the \--lose_sims flag can be set to prevent saving this file.
+The first (suffix _all_sims.csv) contains the results from each individual simulation run (e.g., the peak marker and LOD scores); to save space, the \--lose_sims flag can be set to prevent saving this file.

 The second (suffix _prob_distrib.csv for step 1 and _summary_sims.csv for step 2) contains summary information about the settings that were used to run the simulations and the output for each effect size e.

-The final step is to combine the information from these two files to calculate the final output probabilities, as shown in gather_QTL_comparison_output_example.R.
+The final step is to combine the information from these two files to calculate the final output probabilities, as shown in step3_example_gather_QTL_comparison.R.